jundalisay/spblist/content/en/research/euclid/elements/book-10/part-01.md

 'Irrational' lines are those which are incommensurable with the assigned straight line.*

-> *Superhysics note: Rational waves or ideas are those that have a single wave or idea as their reference.
+{{< n n="Rational waves or ideas are those that have a single wave or idea as their reference.
 Irrational ones are those that are not bound by that single wave or idea.
-Irrationals are free and wild.
+Irrationals are free and wild." >}}